 - Transfer fees might vary depending on the currencies involved as well as payment and transfer methods

-- Cannot sign up as a business
+- Register as an individual or a business

 - Should one consider TransferWise or are their better alternatives?